-Gr oup
+Group

-2021 \$'000 2020 \$'000
+2022 \$'000 2021 \$'000

-Deferred income tax assets Deferred income tax liabilities (8,718) 35,586 (8,087) 33,719
+Deferred income tax liabilities Deferred income tax assets 33,611 (7,105) 35,586 (8,718)

 Deferred income tax assets are recognised for tax losses carried forward to the extent that realisation of the related tax benefits through future taxable profits is probable.
-The Group has unrecognised tax losses and deductible temporary differences amounting to \$148.5 million (2020: \$151.9 million) and \$21.9 million (2020: \$21.3 million) respectively at the end of the reporting period.
+The Group has unrecognised tax losses and deductible temporary differences of \$152.1 million (2021: \$148.5 million) and \$19.9 million (2021: \$21.9 million), respectively, at the end of the reporting period.
 The unutilised tax losses can be carried forward and used to offset against future taxable income subject to meeting certain statutory requirements by those companies with unutilised tax losses in their respective countries of incorporation.
-These unutilised tax losses have no expiry date except for those incurred in Malaysia of \$36.9 million (2020: \$34.2 million) which can be carried forward for a period of up to seven years from the year the loss was incurred.
+These unutilised tax losses have no expiry date except for those incurred in Malaysia of \$38.2 million (2021: \$36.9 million) which can be carried forward for a period of up to seven years from the year the loss was incurred.